 Digital files are subject to theft, loss, or invasion.
 Electronic data files (including video and audio) that include any identifiers or clues to identity, whether cloud-hosted or saved on hard media, should always be encrypted with a strong file-level password that only the investigator and other members of the research team trained in human subjects protection have access to.
 It is a good idea to change the encryption password before placing data files into more permanent storage.
 We recommend multiple layers of protection, such as internet firewalls and drive-level and system passwords.
 Identifiable data that resides on paper, when not in use by the research team, should always be stored under lock and key, preferably double layers (a locked file cabinet in a locked room.)

-No. The IRB does not as a rule advise or require the destruction of analytical data.
+No. In fact, federal regulations (45 CFR 46) require research records to be retained for at least 3 years after the completion of the research.
+Accordingly, the IRB does not as a rule advise or require the destruction of analytical data.
 But it does advise that whenever anonymity or confidentiality has been promised, any identifying information or clues about individual participants that have been kept in the study data should be erased or, if partial information is analytically useful, should be recoded to more generic categories, or unique individual values scrambled, or otherwise rendered non-identifying, as soon as the need to maintain information about individual participants is no longer present.
 After the recording of a confidential oral interview has been transcribed in writing, checked for accuracy and inclusion, and adopted as the primary data source for the study, the audio recording itself should be erased or irreversibly distorted or degraded so that no unique vocal cues to identity remain.